 Massage very gentle massage can help clear lymph from congested tissues.
 Your lymphoedema practitioner may teach you a specific technique called Simple Lymphatic Drainage (SLD).
 Instructions and diagrams are available in a free booklet available from Macmillan Cancer Support or there are DVDs available from the Lymphoedema Support Network.
 There are also video links available to help with practising the SLD techniques.

 Weight and lymphoedema we know that being overweight has a negative effect on lymphoedema.
 Keeping to a healthy diet can have a positive effect on your lymphoedema.
-You may find these websites useful Weight Wise or Diet after breast cancer.
+You may find this website useful Diet after breast cancer.

 We also have a learning module designed for paid carers see our HCSW and Nursing Homes page